Portfolio Project

 Why It Was Hard.

-Direct had historically depended on Feed as a mandatory stop.
-Removing that path meant rebuilding badging logic and rethinking how we guide people to conversations without over‑relying on notifications.
+Reels‑second and Direct‑in‑nav shifted traffic patterns everywhere, requiring cross‑pillar alignment.
+Direct had historically depended on Feed as a mandatory stop—removing that path meant rebuilding badging logic entirely.

 Impact.